AjayKMehta/setup-machine/NeovimNotes.md

 #### nvim-various-textobjs

 [This plugin](https://github.com/chrisgrieser/nvim-various-textobjs) provides additional textobjects that are quite useful.
-See [List of text objects](https://github.com/chrisgrieser/nvim-various-textobjs?tab=readme-ov-file#list-of-text-objects) for specifics.
+See [List of text objects](https://github.com/chrisgrieser/nvim-various-textobjs?tab=readme-ov-file#list-of-text-objects) for specifics -- `ai`, `aI`, `ii` from that table have been disabled.

+Based on [this](https://github.com/chrisgrieser/nvim-various-textobjs?tab=readme-ov-file#smarter-gx), I added a keymap `gX` to smartly open a URL.
+Unlike the builtin `gx`, you do not have to have your cursor on a URL as it's forward seeking!

 ### LSP-related